soulverteam/SoulverCore/README.md

 }
 ````

-Rates are only requested from a `CurrencyRateProvider` at parse-time, so you don't need to recreate your `LineCollection` or `Calculator` with a new `EngineCustomization` any time your currency rate data source is updated.
-But remember to reevaluate your line or expression - the latest rates for any currencies used will be fetched from your provider if necessary.
+Rates are only requested from a `CurrencyRateProvider` at evaluation-time, so you don't need to recreate your `LineCollection` or `Calculator` with a new `EngineCustomization` when your currency rate data source is updated.
+However you must reevaluate your line or expression: the latest rates for any currencies used will be fetched from your provider, if necessary.

 ## Custom Units